MouseBiteLabs/Game-Boy-MBC3-Cartridge/README.md

 1) Quality, new stock, 5V tolerant FRAM is expensive ($12+ per part).
 2) Cheaper FRAM chips from eBay or Aliexpress are notoriously flaky (anecdotally, ~50% success rate).
-3) FM18W08 maxes out at 256K (which is restrictive for multicarts).
-4) FRAM memory access requires different chip select timing than SRAM, and the Game Boy expects SRAM, so it is not natively compatible with FRAM carts.
+3) FRAM memory access requires different chip select timing than SRAM, and the Game Boy expects SRAM, so it is not natively compatible with FRAM carts.
 The Gameboy Color specifically cannot (easily) be made to properly access FM18W08 chip.
 You *can* use an OR gate and add the CLK on the cart edge to try to achieve the necessary timing, but it only works (properly) for DMG/MGB/SGB, not the GBC.
 It usually *works* in practice for GBC, but it's technically a datasheet violation and can potentially cause issues in edge cases. <a href="https://github.com/Gekkio">(Thanks to gekkio for pointing this out!)</a>

 Brand new SRAM chips are ~$3, and having the SRAM footprint also allows you to use SRAM from an original cart if desired.
 And other than the scenario where you are making a game with a real-time clock and are using an inefficient MBC3 variant (P-1 or P-2), you can easily get more than a decade of battery life.
 You're already assembling this cartridge; you can dump the save and replace the battery!